microsoft/ray-on-aml/README.md

 ray_on_aml.shutdown()
 ```

-### 7. Customize Ray Version
+### 7. Customize Ray Version and library's base configuration

-Interactive cluster:There are two arguments to Ray_On_AML() object initilization with to specify base configuration for the library with following default values.
+Interactive cluster: There are two arguments to Ray_On_AML() object initilization with to specify base configuration for the library with following default values.
 Although it's possible, you should not change the default values of base_conda_dep  and base_pip_dep as it may break the package.
 Only do so when you need to customize the
 cluster default configuration such as ray version.
 ```python